Letter 5001: Ad Martinum episcopum Galliciae

 To Martin, Bishop of Galicia

-To my holy and apostolic lord — first centurion, after the general Paul [the Apostle], in the army of Christ the King — to Bishop Martin [Martin of Braga, c.515-579, the "Apostle of the Suevi," who converted the Germanic Suevi of northwestern Iberia from Arianism to Catholic Christianity] — Fortunatus sends greetings.
+To my holy and apostolic lord — first centurion, after the general Paul, in the army of Christ the King — to Bishop Martin — Fortunatus sends greetings.

-A breath of pleasing report of you reached our ears on a happy breeze — gliding with gentle movement, crackling like the whisper of a paradisiacal garden laden with fragrance, bringing news of sweet flowers, filling our very nostrils with its breathing perfume.
-It suggested, in perfectly modulated tones, that just as God planted Eden in the east at the beginning of time, so now at the end of the age he had planted another Elysium in the west — in which a stronger Adam, that is your warrior Martin [the name Martin was associated with Mars, the god of war; Fortunatus makes much of this], an unconquerable settler, richer in Christ's faith, might live while the commandment was forever kept.
-To this paradise the Lord would not need to come seeking him in the afternoon breeze [Genesis 3:8 — God walking in Eden in the cool of the day]; rather, the man who has himself become paradise would hold the footsteps of the blessed Redeemer who walks through him in the emerald streets of his transparent heart and the shading clusters of his flourishing works — not because a fig tree would cover him [Genesis 3:7 — Adam's shame], but because fruit would adorn him — anchored by faith.
-And therefore not even for a moment would the presence of the holy Creator slip away, since the creature would not be caught in fault even in the smallest particular; rather, the Lord, enticed by those blessings as by the delights of a fragrant grove, would hold the free child and the free child would hold the Lord — the chain of linked sweetness not driving off one from the other's approach, nor cheating the other of the embrace.
+A reviving breeze of your happy reputation reached our ears on a gentle gust, and gliding with a soft caress, crackling with the whisper of a paradisiacal garden laden with fragrance, it filled our very nostrils with its breathing perfume, announcing in perfectly modulated tones that just as God planted Eden in the east at the beginning, so at the end of the age he had planted another Elysium in the west — in which a stronger Adam, that is, the warrior Martin, an unconquerable settler, richer in the faith of Christ, might live while the commandment was forever kept.
+To this paradise the Lord would not need to come seeking him in the afternoon breeze; rather the man, having himself become a paradise, would hold fast by anchoring faith the footsteps of the blessed Redeemer walking through him amid the emerald avenues of his transparent heart and the shading clusters of his flourishing works — not that the fig leaf should cover him, but that fruit should adorn him.
+Therefore not even for a moment would the presence of the holy Creator slip away, since the creature would not be caught in fault even in the smallest particle; but through those blessings, enticed as by the delights of a fragrant grove, the Lord would possess the free child, and the free child would possess the Lord — the chain of linked sweetness neither driving one from the other's approach nor cheating the other of the embrace.

-So with eager souls, my marrow burning, my eyes uplifted, my hands stretched out — more fervent than thirsty — I awaited the great things of your letter, at least to be moistened with a small cloud on dripping fleece, aware of my longing, prayer outrunning prayer, hoping for some sure letter across the shifting waves.
-I wished your conversation to water my dryness like a shower and not to wash away the page.
+With eager souls, then, my marrow burning, my eyes uplifted, my hands stretched out — more fervent than thirsty — I was awaiting the great things of your letter: at least to be moistened like thirsty fleece by a small cloud, aware of my longing, prayer outrunning prayer, hoping for some sure letter across the shifting waves — wishing that your conversation would water my dryness like a shower and yet not wash away the page.

 I